vesterheim/vesterheim.github.io/index.md

     image:
     alt:
     caption:
-    title: Announcing the 2016 Folk Art Raffle
+    title: Last Chance for Folk Art Raffle Tickets!
     subtitle:
-    teaser: Check out Vesterheim's 2016 Folk Art Raffle.
-You could own this beautiful bowl by Norwegian rosemaler Turid Helle Fatland!
+    teaser: You could own this beautiful bowl by Norwegian rosemaler Turid Helle Fatland!
 Raffle tickets are only $2.50 each and available at the museum.
+Drawing is July 30 at 3:00 p.m.
     published: true
     start_date:
     stop_date: